 COVID-19 and Piano Care.

-The Corona Virus (COVID-19) is having a major impact throughout the globe and is actively changing the way that we work and live, in 2020 and moving forward.
+The Corona Virus (COVID-19) is having a major impact throughout the globe and is actively changing the way that we work and live, in 2020 and beyond.
 The prevention of the spread of this deadly virus carries over into the world of pianists, teachers, students, homes, studios, schools, and piano technicians, who are accustomed to touching a piano throughout the course of their daily activities.

 The Centers for Disease Control and Prevention (CDC) have